Anders Jormin: the poetry that surrounds his compositions

 "When I play the double bass and have the chance to create music as a composer, it seems I reach a certain inner balance and harmony.
 The bass has become my working tool, the closest instrument I have to express myself in music."
 The words are from Anders Jormin, the first contemporary improviser ever to become a member of the Royal Swedish Academy of Music, responsible for most of the compositions in Pasado en claro.
 "The music is idiomatically composed and made for these four persons, so no one can replace these musicians without affecting the music."

-ECM represents a definite quality mark that proves jazz is an art form.
+ECM represents a definite quality mark that proves jazz is an art form

 In this album, we can explore the fields of jazz and folk music.
 To the double bass of Anders are added the compositions and voice of singer Lena Willemark.
 "It is easy to discover influences in my music from folk, jazz, and even classical.
 Many people claim this, and I can say, yes, they are probably right, but it is not a conscious choice.
 It is a result of all my musical experiences."